Frequently Asked Questions – FAQs

 1. A chlorine treatment dulls the edges of the scales, reducing the capability of the scales sticking together.

-2. A micro-fine web-like resin structure is permanently bonded to the wool.
-The resin is biodegradable and breaks down with the wool when its useful life is over.
-This resin smooths the scales onto the shaft of the fibre, which prevents the scales opening out, makes the yarn feel smoother, improves dye absorption and prevents felting.
+This resin smooths the scales onto the shaft of the fibre, which prevents the scales opening out, makes the yarn feel smoother, improves dye absorption, and prevents shrinking and felting.

-What are the Benefits of Super-wash Wool?
+What are the Benefits of Superwash Wool?

+In my opinion, the benefits of Superwash wool, if the process is an eco-conscious one, makes superwashed wool and yarn a great choice!
 There are many benefits to using Super-wash wool – both to crafters and to the environment:

-• It dyes easily and is ideally suited to hand-dyeing because it requires less water to dye and can withstand the high temperatures needed to fix acid dyes to the wool – as long as the hand-dyer is experienced.
+• It dyes easily and is ideally suited to hand-dyeing because it requires less water to dye and can withstand the high temperatures needed to fix the dyes to the wool – as long as the hand-dyer is experienced.

 Are there any downsides to Super-wash yarns?